oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 defined.

-Extension error codes MUST be registered (following the procedures in Section 11.4 of {{RFC6749}}) if the extension they are used in conjunction with is a registered access token type, a registered endpoint parameter, or an extension grant type.
+Extension error codes MUST be registered (following the procedures in
+{{Section 11.4 of RFC6749}}) if the extension they are used in conjunction with is a registered access token type, a registered endpoint parameter, or an extension grant type.
 Error codes used with unregistered extensions MAY be registered.